glafkv/ass2appel/README.txt

 	./logParse -o <outputfile>	//To specify the output file that we're sending it to.
 The default is "output.dat" ./logParse -t <n>		//To specify the maximum duration the code should run.
 The default is 10 seconds. make clean			//To erase all the object and executable files.

+Problems:
+	I was able to get the subset sum functions working with a built in array, but when I tried to put it in the child and grab numbers from the file, it would stall.
+So all this really does is print out the PIDs for everything.
+I couldn't figure out how to finish this.
+Oh and I didn't get to the timer part.